Folk music festivals in Bangladesh: Pohela Boishakh

-Pahela Falgun
+Pohela Falgun

-Pahela Falgun (Basanta Utsab) is a Spring festival, also known as the first day of Spring of the Bengali month Falgun.
+Pohela Falgun is a Spring festival, also known as the first day of Spring of the Bengali month Falgun.
 The celebration was started in 1991 by students of Dhaka University's Faculty of Fine Arts.
 The first of Falgun usually falls on 13 February of the Gregorian Calendar.

 Nabanna

-Nabanna is a Bengali Winter and harvest festival, usually celebrated with food, dance and folk music in Bangladesh.
+Nabanna is a Bengali winter and harvest festival, usually celebrated with food, dance and folk music in Bangladesh.

 Barsha Utsab

-Barsha Utsab also known an Barsha Mangal Utsab is a day-long Monsoon salutation festival celebrated in Bangladesh.
+Barsha Utsab, also known an Barsha Mangal Utsab, is a day-long Monsoon salutation festival celebrated in Bangladesh.
 The festival date is set according to the lunisolar Bengali calendar as the first day of its third month Asharh, usually falls on 15 June of the Gregorian Calendar.
 This day is marked with colourful celebration including folk music singing performances, drama, poetry recitation, screening of cinemas on rain.

 Bizhu

 Bizhu is a three-day-long festival that commemorates the commencement of a new year for the Chakmas and is their most important festival.
 Bizhu marks the Chaitra-sankranti, which is the last day of the Bengali calendar.
 Bizhu is also a folk music accompaniments festival.